yassazx/-alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This is readme
+This is another readme
-And it is not empty
+Yes